Correction: Shooting-Synagogue-Victims story

 The one-time real estate company owner "talked about his daughter and his grandson, always, and he never had an unkind word to say about anybody,' Prizner told the Tribune-Review.

+Beth Markovic, owner of Murray Avenue Kosher grocery and deli, said Younger was a dedicated customer who was especially fond of her meatloaf and chicken salad and asked her to alert him when she was making it.

+"So every time I make those things, I will certainly be thinking of him," Markovic said.
+"I have his phone number right in front of me where I do my work. .
+So, we feel it.
+We feel it very much."

 Lauer reported from Philadelphia, Peltz reported from New York and Dale reported from Pittsburgh.
-Associated Press reporters Allen G. Breed in Raleigh, North Carolina and Robert Bumsted in Pittsburgh and researcher Monika Mathur in Washington contributed to this report.
+Associated Press journalists Allen G. Breed and Robert Bumsted in Pittsburgh and researcher Monika Mathur in Washington contributed to this report.